vonetta/booklis/README.md

 This is a booklist tracker to keep track of how many books I have read this year.

 Uses:
 REACTJS w/ Hooks
 NODEJS
 MONGOOSE
 FORMIK - validation

+Frontend deployed on firebase

+Backend deployed on heroku